Get

 In Conclusion

-If your dog’s face is suddenly swollen, it could be a serious matter that requires medical assistance, and you should get your dog to your veterinarian immediately.
+If your dog’s face is suddenly swollen, it could be a serious matter that requires medical assistance, and you should get your dog to a veterinarian immediately.
 Allergic reactions, abscesses, or tumors can cause facial swelling, and if the swelling progresses to the throat, it could affect your dog’s ability to breathe.
-Do not try to medicate your dog, and do not wait for the swelling to go down; instead, get to your vet as soon as you can.
+Do not try to medicate your dog, and do not wait for the swelling to go down; instead, get to a vet as soon as you can.

 Featured Image Credit: Firn, Shutterstock